shrtlist/ButtonPeoplePicker/README.markdown

 Button-style contact picker to select multiple, distinct contacts from the iPhone Address Book, with type-ahead and auto-completion.
-Must be used with a navigation controller in order to function properly.

 `ButtonPeoplePicker` - Custom view controller that encapsulates the contact picker functionality.
-This is the only class you need to interact with.
+Must be used with a navigation controller in order to function properly.
 Presented via a modal storyboard segue in this demo.

 `DemoViewController` - Demo view controller for the example iPhone storyboard project showing how to include a `ButtonPeoplePicker` in your own applications.